jacobptnguyen/delay-classifier/README.md

 ## Dataset

-[Airlines Dataset to predict a delay](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay) on Kaggle: 539,383 flights, no missing values.
+[Airlines Dataset to predict a delay](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay) by jimschacko on Kaggle (license: CC0, public domain): 539,383 flights, no missing values.
 Download `Airlines.csv` into the project folder to run the notebook (it's not committed to the repo).

 | Feature | Type | Notes |
 |---|---|---|